 How IVF in San Antonio works

 IVF, in vitro fertilization is a fantastic fertility treatment.
 The intent of IVF was originally to treat couples with either severe factor male infertility or blocked or damaged Fallopian tubes.
-It does a great job a treating both of these.
+It does a great job of treating both of these.
 IVF also works wonders in couples who have not gotten pregnant with other fertility treatment methods.
 Are you wondering how IVF works so well?

 One month means one egg, one chance for pregnancy.